Skip to main content

 AVIT 333.
 UAS Remote Sensing.
 4 Credits.

 This course presents the theory and operations of common sensors used by the operators of remotely piloted and autonomous aircraft systems.
 Theory is combined with operational scenarios in order to provide the student with the ability to match specific sensors with anticipated missions.
 Lab portion is included with special emphasis on photogrammetry and processing data into mission deliverables.
-Prerequisites: AVIT 238 and a minimum GPA of 2.6.
+Prerequisite: AVIT 238 and a minimum GPA of 2.6.
 F,S.

 ME 466.
 Aerodynamics.
 3 Credits.